thelastjet/TC-Kitchen-Sink/README.md

 # TC-Kitchen-Sink

-- The objective of this lab assignment is to practice using the fundamentals of JavaScript that were explored in lecture.
+- The objective of this lab assignment is to practice using the fundamentals of JavaScript that we've explored so far.

 ## Tasks